 Content Muse 101 – How to Quote to Inspire

-One of Anthony's greatest techniques is quoting the most relevant or intriguing text passages from articles.
+One of the greatest content muse techniques is quoting the most relevant or intriguing text passages from articles.

 Tweets that merely take the headline and share it look automated and can’t get distinguished from similar tweets by other people.

 Just try Twitter search or TweetDeck search to look up some popular posts.
 Twitter.com will show the popular tweets above all the others.

 Average users prefer tweets with quotes!
 Rand Fishkin of Moz even tested it to find out that quotes inside of tweets get the highest CTR on Twitter compared to headlines etc.

 You can also look up a person’s Twitter handle and find out what s/he tweets or rather who else is tweeting about that user.
 I compared my own results with a real content muse.

 Most of the mentions of my own Twitter name were my own tweets.

 A real content muse in contrast has a whole list of tweets by other people mentioning him.
 They aren’t just simple retweets and such.
 It was real engagement by real people.

 - You could are that it’s my own fault because I’m a shameless self-promoter.

 - You could argue that nobody knows me yet.